-At the age of 18, Chris recently signed a promotional contract with Top Rank.
-A sensational prospect at 130 pounds, he was an amateur standout at the national level.
+At the age of 19, Chris is a sensational prospect at 130 pounds.
+He recently signed a promotional contract with Top Rank and has his first pro fight in June, 2018.
+Before his debut, he was an amateur standout at the national level.

 Manager Richard Anthony said, “With Chris’s career, we are going to stay pure and true to the process, and we’ll see the byproducts as they come.

 “We look forward to a very bright future with Chris and Top Rank.”